sprucelee/police-brutality/all-locations.md

 ### Australian news crew and protestors attacked by police | June 1st

 Protestors and an Australian reporter and cameraman were attacked by police while reporting on protests in DC.
+An officer charged directly at the journalist and appeared to punch her.
+The journalist identified herself at media, and identified that tear gas and rubber bullets were used.

+tags: journalist, punch, tear-gas, rubber-bullets, projectiles

 id: dc-dc-2